Deepak020202/90DaysOfDevOps/Solution.md

 ```
 3. **Document in `solution.md`:**
    - Include the YAML files and explain how taints, tolerations, and PDBs contribute to cluster stability and security.
-# Kubernetes: Taints, Tolerations & Pod Disruption Budgets (PDBs)
+## Kubernetes: Taints, Tolerations & Pod Disruption Budgets (PDBs)

-## 1. Taints
+### 1. Taints
 **What they do:** Prevent pods from being scheduled on certain nodes.

 **Purpose:** Mark a node as special or restricted — such as nodes reserved for critical workloads or those requiring high memory or GPU.

-## 2. Tolerations
+### 2. Tolerations
 **What they do:** Allow specific pods to run on tainted nodes.

 **Purpose:** Provide exceptions for selected pods to access special or restricted nodes.

-## 3. Pod Disruption Budgets (PDBs)
+### 3. Pod Disruption Budgets (PDBs)
 **What they do:** Ensure a minimum number of pods are always running during voluntary disruptions (e.g., node upgrades or drains).

 **Purpose:** Maintain application availability and prevent total outages during cluster maintenance.

-## How They Improve Cluster Stability & Security
+### How They Improve Cluster Stability & Security

-Taints help maintain stability by preventing unnecessary workloads from being scheduled on special or resource-intensive nodes, reducing the risk of overloading them.
-Tolerations complement taints by allowing only trusted or high-priority pods to be scheduled on these restricted nodes, ensuring selective and safe scheduling.

-From a security perspective, taints and tolerations help isolate sensitive workloads from general-purpose nodes.
-This ensures that only authorized or trusted workloads can run in secure environments, preventing unauthorized access.
-Pod Disruption Budgets (PDBs), while more focused on stability, also indirectly support security by ensuring critical services remain available and resilient, especially during planned disruptions or maintenance activities.

-> [!NOTE]
->
-> **Interview Questions:**
->  - How do taints and tolerations ensure that critical workloads are isolated from interference?
->  - Why are Pod Disruption Budgets important for maintaining application availability?
+Taints and tolerations work together to maintain cluster stability by controlling where pods can run—ensuring only critical or trusted workloads use special nodes, preventing overload.
+They also enhance security by isolating sensitive applications from general workloads.
+Pod Disruption Budgets (PDBs) add stability by ensuring key services stay available during maintenance or updates, reducing downtime risks.

 ---